beauty-and-the-beast-2The Beauty and the Best

-1 Gaston, LeFou, or Monsieur D’arque are not in the original story.
+1. There are no Gaston, LeFou, or Monsieur D’arque in the original story.

-Belle has multiple suitors because she is pretty, good natured, and comes from a wealthy family.
-Although flattered by the offers, Belle turns all of them down because she “thought herself too young to marry,” especially given her tight relationship with her father (p.4).
+Though Belle has multiple suitors because she is pretty, good-natured, and comes from a wealthy family, none of them are named Gaston.
+Like in the movie, Belle turns down all of her suitors because she “thought herself too young to marry,” especially given her tight relationship with her father (p.4).

-Consequently, there is no outlandish Gaston admiring himself in the mirror in the original fairytale.
-As would be expected, LeFou is also absent from the original story.
-(The story does however feature a plethora of foolish people.)
-Consequently, Disney choose to create and then to give LeFou a homosexual background for its own purposes.
-The children’s company redesigned LeFou to help children embrace the sexual revolution.
-Disney is not bending back toward to the original narrative.
+Consequently, the book contains none of Gaston most outlandish and entertaining lines.
+As expected, LeFou is also absent from the original story.
+(The story does however feature a plethora of foolish people who could serve as the inspiration for LeFou) Without question, Disney also choose to give LeFou a homosexual background for its own purposes.
+Disney did not bend their latest film back towards to the original narrative.
 The company is increasingly bending the narrative to fit their story.

 2. Belle is not an only child.